ssvlabs/awesome-ssv/README.md

 ## How to contribute

-#### Join the Buidlers

-Start getting familiar with DVT staking, go to [SSV Discord](https://discord.gg/invite/ssvnetworkofficial) and check out `#discussions` channel.
-If you cannot see it - claim a role.

-#### Fix errors

 #### Suggest improvements

-Do you think some things could be done better in the repo?
-Do you have ideas how to expand it?
-**Open an issue** and share it in the `#discussions channel`.
+If you have ideas or improvements — **Open an issue** or bring it up in the SSV Discord [#discussions](https://discord.gg/invite/ssvnetworkofficial) channel.
-If your featere is usefull for the ecosystem SSV DAO may fund you developing it!

-If you see any typos in the tutorials, have a suggestion for better phrasing or see a bug in the code **open a PR!**.
+If you see any typos in the tutorials, have a suggestion for better phrasing, or see a bug in the code — **Open a PR**.

 #### How to add your project